OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 <!-- // TODO: adjust how the LEDs are wired up: servo exp -> breadboard w/ M-F jumper -> LED -> resistor -> GND -->

-Each LED will be connected to the board in the same way, so we'll cover wiring a single LED here the n you can repeat this process for all 16 and you should be good to go.
+Each LED will be connected to the board in the same way, so we'll cover wiring a single LED first.
+Then you can repeat this process for all 16 and you should be good to go.

 1. Find the anode of the LED and the signal pin of any channel.
 We'll start at channel 0 (`S0` on the PWM Expansion).
 	* The signal pin is marked by a white plastic base.
 For channel `S0`, it should be clearly labelled as `SIGNAL` to the left side.
 We'll call this the `SIG` pin.
 1. Connect the `SIG` pin to a pin in column `a` in one of the rows on the left side of the breadboard using a M-F jumper wire. (eg. `1a`)
     * We'll start at row 1 for the first one, and so on.
 1. Stick the cathode of the LED into the same row as the `SIG` jumper wire (eg. `1e`), and the anode into the pin on the other side of the middle gap in the same row (eg. `1f`).
-1. Take a 200 Ohm resistor and connect it to the LED's anode and to the `-` column on the right side.
+1. Take a 200 Ohm resistor and connect it to the LED's cathode and to the `-` column on the right side.
     * We'll call the `-` column the `GND` connection.
-1. Your circuit should now look like this<!-- // TODO: IMAGE picture and/or circuit diagram -->
+1. Your circuit should now look like this: <!-- // TODO: IMAGE picture and/or circuit diagram -->

 After you've wired up all the LEDs on the board, connect the breadboard's `GND` column to one of the `GND` pins on the PWM Expansion using a M-F jumper wire.